 The green card interview is typically the final step in the process of applying for U.S. lawful permanent residence, whether you are applying at an overseas U.S. consulate or embassy or a USCIS office in the United States.
-Before making a decision on your application, the immigration authorities prefer (with a few exceptions) to meet the applicant in person.
-That gives them a chance to review all the application materials, view any original documents that you have brought in to show, and ask any relevant questions.
+Before making a decision on your application, U.S. immigration authorities prefer (with a few exceptions) to meet applicants in person.
+That gives them a chance to review all the applicant's written materials, view any original documents that they've brought in, and ask any relevant questions.

 Here are the most likely questions you will be asked.

 You will need to prove that you are who you claim to be.
 This could be a driver's license, home country passport, or something similar.